-“Traditional research” competes within a new market in which different types of information, data, technologies and business models collide and are pushed to progress by disruptors (new or outside companies), that make traditional companies fall short.
-To guarantee their success, these need to adapt and integrate new measures fast.
+“Traditional market research” competes within a new market in which different types of information, data, technologies, and business models collide and are pushed to progress by disruptors (new or outside companies), that make traditional companies fall short.
+To guarantee their success, they need to adapt and integrate new measures fast.

 Key Aspects of the New Market

-The 3 main aspects that are innovating markets can be summarised by the following key perspectives.
+The 3 main aspects that are innovating markets can be summarized by the following key perspectives.

 Massive adoption of new technologies has generated a trove of new data sources that represent the consumer in systematic ways.
 Not only is this data recording “passive” activities, but it allows for direct contact and communication.
 Understanding the consumers’ attitudes and habits has never been easier.

-These technologies and platforms allow us to record new types of data-points and include mobile tools, location based data, cookies and measures of online behaviour, social media, online communication, sensors, neuroscience, Machine Learning, AI and a long etc. A lot of this information can be included within the label of Big Data.
+These technologies and platforms allow us to record new types of data points and include mobile tools, location-based data, cookies and measures of online behavior, social media, online communication, sensors, neuroscience, Machine Learning, AI, and a long, etc. A lot of this information can be included within the label of Big Data.

-Finally, market research companies can’t continue to analyse and segment the consumer solely according to their socio-demographic or shopping profile, in the way that’s been done for 50 years.
-We must incorporate the social and digital dimension of a person into research, not just in order to help brands define their digital strategies, but also in order to inform overarching marketing and communication plans.
+Finally, market research companies can’t continue to analyze and segment the consumer solely according to their socio-demographic or shopping profile, in the way that’s been done for 50 years.
+We must incorporate the social and digital dimensions of a person into market research, not just in order to help brands define their digital strategies, but also in order to inform overarching marketing and communication plans.